danushvithiyarth/DevOps-Lifecycle-JavaApplication/README.md

 Verified successful routing for both the Java application and an Nginx-based service under /dev.

+## Monitoring with Prometheus and Grafana

+Prometheus and Grafana Installation: Installed using Helm for monitoring Kubernetes cluster and application metrics.

+Configuration: Set up data sources, Prometheus scraping configurations, and alerting rules.

+Accessing Grafana: Retrieved admin credentials and logged into Grafana UI.

+Creating Dashboards: Imported predefined Grafana dashboards for Kubernetes monitoring and configured Prometheus as the data source.

+Metrics Tracked: CPU usage, memory consumption, pod availability, and request latency.

 # Outcome

  Successfully built an automated DevOps lifecycle for a Java application.

  Achieved seamless CI/CD with Jenkins, SonarQube, and Docker image security scanning.

  Deployed a scalable application on AWS EKS with domain-based Ingress routing.

+ Integrated Prometheus and Grafana for real-time monitoring and dashboard visualization.

+# Contributors

+Danush Vithiyarth Jaiganesh - DevOps Engineer